SkynetLabs/docker-skyd/README.md

 # Image Variants

-The `skyd` images come in many flavours, each designed for a specific use case.
+The `skyd` images come in two flavours, each designed for a specific use case.

 ## `skyd:<version>-scratch`